 The Biotechnology major is sponsored jointly by the departments of Biology (p.
-127) and Chemistry (p.
-147).
+115) and Chemistry (p.
+136).

 - · Biotechnology (p.
-141)

-- Combined BS/MS Program in Biotechnology (p.
-143)

-- · Honors Program in Biotechnology (p.
-144)

-- Major in Biotechnology and to meet the prerequisites for the Accelerated Pharmacy Program with Massachusetts College of Pharmacy and Health Science University (p.
-145) - Major in Biotechnology, Concentration in Bioinformatics (p.
-146)
+129) - Combined BS/MS Program in Biotechnology (p.
+132) - · Honors Program in Biotechnology (p.
+133) - Major in Biotechnology and prerequisites for the Accelerated Pharmacy Program with Massachusetts College of Pharmacy and Health Science University (p.
+133) - Major in Biotechnology, Concentration in Bioinformatics (p.
+134) - Major in Biotechnology, Concentration in Pre-Medicine (p.
+255)

-Roger S. Greenwell, Co-Coordinator of the Biotechnology Program, Assistant Professor (2014), B.S.
+Roger S. Greenwell, Co-Coordinator of the Biotechnology Program, Associate Professor (2014), B.S.
 Western Kentucky University; Ph.D.
 University of Wisconsin-Madison